datagrok-ai/public/help/visualize/viewers/scatter-plot.md

 [group tooltip](../../datagrok/navigation/views/table-view.md#group-tooltips), which may be especially useful when dealing with grouped or clustered data or when the screen space is limited.

+To make scatterplot appear in a tooltip when you hover over a row group, right-click on the scatterplot and select **Tooltip** > **Use as Group Tooltip**.

 ![Group Tooltip](img/group-tooltip.gif)

-To use this feature:

-1. Add and configure a scatterplot.
-1. From the context menu, select **Tooltip** > **Use as Group Tooltip**.
-1. Optional.
-Close the scatterplot.

 ### Connecting lines